 Most of us take a good night’s sleep for granted, but what if you have arthritis or a related condition and find it too painful to sleep?
-Here are some tips on how to get a peaceful sleep, so you wake up feeling rested, refreshed and ready for the day.
-Sleep is restorative.
+Here are some tips on how to get a peaceful sleep, so you wake up feeling more rested.

 “As we sleep, tissue grows and repairs itself, and the immune system is strengthened,” explains Lisa Artis, sleep adviser for The Sleep Council.